-The global pandemic changed everything we understood and expected of how marketing should operate.
-Nowhere is this more apparent than the impact on how we communicate when in-person is no longer an option.
-Sticking with the old rulebook could have you missing out on some novel opportunities to engage with your audiences.
+Presenters like their scripts.
+They’re concise and assuring, and nowhere is this more apparent than when a host sticks the old rulebook and produces a webinar script.
+But sticking with the old rulebook could have you missing out on some novel opportunities to engage with your audiences.

 Where we’re at vs. where we were one year ago

 Much of 2020 was spent bridging the gap between the way things were and the way we needed them to be in order to stay connected with colleagues, customers and prospects while dispersed from the office.

 But while we were forced almost overnight to deal with a new reality — both personally and professionally — we found ways to maintain genuine, human interaction in a digital world.

 Digital transformations that would have taken months or years were activated in weeks, sometimes days.
 Many businesses quickly launched digital technologies that helped to reduce face-to-face interactions, safeguarding customer and employee health and well-being.

 Now, more than a year in, businesses have begun to recognize the opportunities that come with a work-from-anywhere approach and are pivoting to reap the benefits.

 We’re seeing a shift toward primarily digital interactions and experiences, from the day-to-day team meeting all the way up to virtual conferences, sales kickoffs, executive summits and more.
 And, it’s not showing any sign of slowing.
 In fact, according to Gartner research, 80% of B2B sales interactions will happen via digital channels by 2025.

 It’s time to evolve your webinar marketing program.
 Let’s take a look at five generally accepted aspects of webinars and recommendations for how you can flip the script to build more authentic virtual experiences.